 Feryal was a peace activist as much as she was an artist.
 Over her nearly 50 years of folkloric and artistic expertise, she has lectured at notable institutions about Palestinian traditions including the University of Massachusetts, the Oral History Center of Cambridge, Portland State University, University of Oregon, to name a few.

 Feryal has dedicated her life’s work to teaching young women of color the traditional art of Palestinian embroidery and fabric art.
-She still leads workshops and classes at all educational levels in public schools in Beaverton, Milwaukie, Gresham, and Portland. and is a four-time grant recipient of the Traditional Arts Apprenticeship Program through the Oregon Folklife Network.
+She still leads workshops and classes at all educational levels in public schools in Beaverton, Milwaukie, Gresham, and Portland. and is a five-time grant recipient of the Traditional Arts Apprenticeship Program through the Oregon Folklife Network.

 To see the chronology of her research and awards, please click here.